theNewDynamic/oregonsadventurecoast.com/content/blog/find-your-inner-zen-on-an-oregon-s-adventure-coast-girlfriend-s-getaway.md

 ![](/img/GirlfriendsPage-Triptik.jpg)

-Next thing you know, it will be time to grab some fish-n-chips and/or clam chowder from [Monkey Business](https://monkey-business-food-to-go.business.site/?utm_source=gmb&utm_medium=referral) in Charleston (many say it’s the best clam chowder on the Oregon Coast).
+Next thing you know, it will be time to grab some fish-n-chips and/or clam chowder from [Monkey Business](https://monkey-business-food-to-go.business.site/?utm_source=gmb&amp;utm_medium=referral) in Charleston (many say it’s the best clam chowder on the Oregon Coast).
 Other popular Charleston, Oregon lunch spots include [Fisherman’s Grotto](https://www.fishermansgrottoinc.com/), and [Miller’s at the Cove](https://millersatthecove.rocks/).

 After lunch, you will unplug and reconnect with nature while exploring the peaceful waterways on a guided kayak tour or a [stand-up paddleboarding (SUP](https://www.oregonsadventurecoast.com/water-recreation/)) adventure.
 Need equipment?
 No problem!
-[Bahama Boards in Coos Bay ](https://bahamastyles.com/coos-bay-shop/)is a fantastic place to purchase or rent kayaks and paddle boards, in addition to gear, clothing, and accessories.
+[Bahama Boards in Coos Bay](https://bahamastyles.com/coos-bay-shop/)is a fantastic place to purchase or rent kayaks and paddle boards, in addition to gear, clothing, and accessories.
 [Waxer’s Surf Shop](https://waxerssurfandskate.com/) also offers rentals, surf, kayak and SUP lessons, while [Canoas Bay Bridge Rentals](https://canoasport.wixsite.com/baybridgerentals) in North Bend offers kayak rentals and other fishing necessities.

-If you’re interested in a Guided Paddling Tour, we recommend booking a South Slough Wildlife Viewing Kayak Tour in advance with [South Coast Tours ](https://www.southcoasttours.net/tours/south-slough-coos-bay/)(typically lasts about 2.5 hours) or booking a half-day paddling tour on the Coos Estuary, on the lower Coquille River or on Eel Lake with [Wavecrest Discoveries](http://wavecrestdiscoveries.com/nature-explorations-habitat/).
+If you’re interested in a Guided Paddling Tour, we recommend booking a South Slough Wildlife Viewing Kayak Tour in advance with [South Coast Tours](https://www.southcoasttours.net/tours/south-slough-coos-bay/)(typically lasts about 2.5 hours) or booking a half-day paddling tour on the Coos Estuary, on the lower Coquille River or on Eel Lake with [Wavecrest Discoveries](http://wavecrestdiscoveries.com/nature-explorations-habitat/).

 Be sure to hit the ice cream parlor inside the relatively new [Face Rock Creamery in Coos Bay](https://facerockcreamery.com/), before heading back to your hotel to clean up and rest.

 **EVENING: DINNER & CASINO GAMING**

-Wind down and enjoy a slightly more upscale restaurant experience at the [Hilltop House Restaurant & Lounge](https://hilltophouserestaurant.com/), [Coach House Restaurant & Lounge](https://www.thecoachhousecoosbayor.com/) or [Restaurant O,](http://restauranto.us/) (_reservations recommended_) before hitting our two [casinos](https://www.oregonsadventurecoast.com/gaming/).
+Wind down and enjoy a slightly more upscale restaurant experience at the [Hilltop House Restaurant & Lounge](https://hilltophouserestaurant.com/), [Coach House Restaurant & Lounge](https://www.thecoachhousecoosbayor.com/) or [Restaurant O,](http://restauranto.us/) (*reservations recommended*) before hitting our two [casinos](https://www.oregonsadventurecoast.com/gaming/).
 The Mill Casino and Three Rivers Casino Coos Bay are sure to give you a thrilling experience!
 Enjoy a nightcap at [Warehouse 101](https://www.kokwelresorts.com/coos-bay/) inside The Mill Casino.

 ### Girlfriend’s Getaway Itinerary Day Three: